Use MetalLB with Oracle Cloud Native Environment

 Create a Kubernetes Application

-1. Create a Kubernetes application.
+1. Create a Kubernetes Deployment and Service file.

 tee echo-oci-lb.yml > /dev/null << 'EOF'